 - Financial, focusing in areas such as Financial Instruments Law, Financial Contracts or FinTech.

-- Contemporary Business, providing training in areas such as Negotiation (terms and conditions), Emerging Technologies: governance and regulation, Business, Human Rights and Sustainability, or Data Protection and Management Law.
+- SG Risk Management and Corporate Sustainability, providing training in areas such as Negotiation (terms and conditions), Emerging Technologies: governance and regulation, Business, Human Rights and Sustainability, or Data Protection and Management Law.

 Legal English is also offered as an ancillary (semester) course.